Diosdado Macapagal: Stonehill controversy

 The Administration's campaign against corruption was tested by Harry Stonehill, an American expatriate with a $50-million business empire in the Philippines.
 Macapagal's secretary of justice, Jose W. Diokno investigated Stonehill on charges of tax evasion, smuggling, misdeclaration of imports, and corruption of public officials.
 Diokno's investigation revealed Stonehill's ties to corruption within the government.
 Macapagal, however, prevented Diokno from prosecuting Stonehill by deporting the American instead, then dismissing Diokno from the cabinet.
 Diokno questioned Macapagal's actions, saying, "How can the government now prosecute the corrupted when it has allowed the corrupter to go?"
 Diokno later served as a senator.

 Independence Day

 Macapagal appealed to nationalist sentiments by shifting the commemoration of Philippine independence day.
 On May 12, 1962, he signed a proclamation which declared Tuesday, June 12, 1962, as a special public holiday in commemoration of the declaration of independence from Spain on that date in 1898.
 The change became permanent in 1964 with the signing of Republic Act No. 4166.
 For having issued his 1962 proclamation, Macapagal is generally credited with having moved the celebration date of the Independence Day holiday.
 Years later, Macapagal told journalist Stanley Karnow the real reason for the change: "When I was in the diplomatic corps, I noticed that nobody came to our receptions on the Fourth of July, but went to the American Embassy instead.
 So, to compete, I decided we needed a different holiday."

+American historian Joseph Scalice alternatively argued that Macapagal's decision to move Independence Day from July 4 to June 12 stemmed from the souring of relations with the United States.
+On July 29, 1961, Carlos P. Garcia authorized the importation of 4.5 million kilos of US Virginia tobacco.
+On December 23, 1961, the Philippine Supreme Court ruled against a suit by local Virginia tobacco growers that prayed for the blocking of the importation.
+However, after becoming president, Macapagal declared the importation illegal and instructed the Bureau of Customs to destroy the US tobacco shipments impounded in the docks of Manila.

+US House Committee on Agriculture Chair Harold D. Cooley threatened to block a bill remunerating $72 million worth of war damages to the Philippines if the tobacco cannot be imported.
+Macapagal offered a compromise in which every kilo of imported US tobacco would be exchanged for four kilos of exported Philippine tobacco.
+Despite the Philippine Supreme Court overturning Macapagal's order and directing that the tobacco be allowed entry to the country, the war damages bill was terminated by the US House of Representatives on May 9, 1962.

+Together with the Stonehill scandal, the Americans' refusal to pay war damages led to Macapagal canceling a state visit to the US.
+In 1962, he instead met with Francisco Franco in Spain, where Macapagal delivered a speech about the Philippines having "historic ties" with its "mother country".